-Romania: Lukoil’s Petrotel refinery fined for hydrogen sulfide pollution7.
-September 2020. / SEE Energy News
+Romania: Lukoil’s Petrotel refinery fined for hydrogen sulfide pollution, SEE Energy News

 After the authorities of Prahova County found out that the saturation of hydrogen sulfide in the atmosphere significantly exceeds allowed levels, Lukoil Petrotel refinery was fined with 20,000 euros.